March 7th, 2021

 We did come across some big horn sheep by the side of the road:

-Check out galleries for more pics:
+Check out our galleries for more pics.

 We were going to camp outside the park but knowing we had the turn signal issue, Fran called the Toyota dealer in St. George and made an appointment for the next day.
 We pushed on to Mesquite so our drive would be shorter in the morning and parked in the free RV parking area outside the Casa Blanca hotel/casino.
 It was still quite cool and after a short walk before the sun set, we stayed indoors.
 (We also dug out our down jackets to wear the next few days).